mgrechanik/aco-workshop-for-tsp/README.md

 5) Go to Settings

-6) At modules tab set PHP version to 8.0 or higher.
+6) At modules tab you set PHP version to 8.0 or higher.

 7) At the domains tab you set new name to **aco.front**, and it's directory to - **aco.front/web** , click "Add" button.